juniorguru/podcast.junior.guru/README.md

 **Why not S3?** Our lives are too short to fiddle with cloud consoles and the IAM hell.

 **You shouldn't put large files to Git!** True.
 But GitHub makes it too easy to resist!
-It's okay to store files up to 100 MB directly in the repo.
-If the podcast grows, the escape plan is to repurpose GitHub Releases, where we can upload large binaries without any limits.
-The downside is that each time we would have to create a git tag first, so for the start, we decided to use GitHub Pages.
+It's okay to store files up to 100 MB each directly in the repo.
+If the podcast grows, the plan is to repurpose GitHub Releases, where we can upload large binaries without any limits.
+The downside is that each time we would have to create a git tag first, so for simplicity, we decided to use GitHub Pages in the beginning.

 ## FFmpeg Cheatsheet